drummonds/bytestoneblog/content/posts/Gokrazy/index.md

 It has taken a little while to work out how to use effectively use gokrazy from WSL and here are some of my notes.

-1) When building the initial image you can use `-file x.img` to output to a file rather than a device which allows you to export the img fril from wsl and burn on Windows.
-Attaching an Sd card to the WSL instance I found tricky.
+1) When building the initial image you can use `gok -i hello overwrite --full x.img --target_storage_bytes=1258299392` to output to a file rather than a device which allows you to export the img from from wsl and burn on Windows.
+Attaching an sd card to the WSL instance I found tricky.
 2) To cross compile and update I used `CGO_ENABLED=0 GOARCH=arm64 gok -i hello update` for a raspberry pi 3B+.